 Some restaurant portions tend to be large, so you may be faced with a large amount of food to finish.
 If you do feel that it is a pity to waste the expensive food, you may polish up all the remnants on the plate, even though you feel full.

 So, to prevent this pitfall, order just enough and, that is a tricky thing to achieve.
-You can even enlist the waiter’s assistance to guide the amount and number of dishes you need to order to feed your guests.
+You can even enlist the waiter’s assistance to guide the amount and number of dishes you need in order to feed your guests.
 You can top up the food order as the meal progresses if you find your guests seem to want a little more.

 When you are faced with a whole lot of delicious and attractive food, you really need to exert control to limit the amount you eat.